‘Mother Teresa Saw Jesus in Everyone’

 Right.
 Another saying was “Do small things with great love.”
 Mother was never out to do big things, but she had that little awareness for a person’s need, and she was so attentive to a particular sister’s need.
 One sister, she had a great love for fresh tea, and when there was some tension [Mother would say], “Go and get a cup of tea for sister.”
 Or in the home for the dying, she would be aware they wouldn’t have the cigarettes they were used to, and so she used to be attentive to that.
 She would go and see that need and would satisfy it.
 A dying person, whatever he asks for — food — she would say: “Please, spend the money; get it for them and give it to them.”
 So they might ask for grapes in Kolkata, and Mother would go to the trouble to get them for that person.

-Mother Teresa also reminded the faithful that serving God and loving others starts in our own homes.
-What message would she have for families today?
+Mother Teresa helped the poorest of the poor and encouraged this work of mercy throughout the world, yet she also reminded the faithful that serving God and loving others starts in our own homes.
+What message of mercy and love would she have for the even greater challenges to families today, almost 20 years after her death?

 The challenges for the family have increased in a very broad way.
 Mother was very attentive to the families.
 It would give her great joy to see them united in love, and it would give her great pain when she would see them distancing themselves from one another and not talking to one another.
 If she had occasion, she would take the trouble to be close to them and advise them to forgive and pray for them and make them pray together.
 Personally, she would take great trouble.
 It’s the very first apostolate, the family apostolate, and Mother would say that broken homes are the poverty of a country.
 She went into the slums to help the families to pray and remain together, to forgive each other, to respect each other, to accept each other, just as they are — also to address sinful behaviors which are addictive, [so they were able] to come out of the addiction for the family to be supported.